-According to Shageo Matsura, director of Hitachi America's advanced television systems laboratory, virtually all ers; cable too," he said.

-Japanese broadcasters are now transmitting a standard digitized ghost-canceling reference (GCR) signal, and, despite a \$700 retail price tag, set-top converters are selling well in Japan, where overthe-air TV dominates and multipath is a significant problem.
+According to Shageo Matsura, director of Hitachi America's advanced television systems laboratory, virtually all Japanese broadcasters are now transmitting a standard digitized ghost-canceling reference (GCR) signal, and, despite a \$700 retail price tag, set-top converters are selling well in Japan, where overthe-air TV dominates and multipath is a significant problem.

 "We've got to get that [consumer] price down...by a factor of five or so" in the U.S., said Tony Uytendaele, corporate director of TV technology for Capital Cities/ABC, which chairs the specialist group.
-"The technology promises a definite plus for broadcasters; cable too." he said.
+"The technology promises a definite plus for broadcasters; cable too," he said.
+Agreeing that ghost cancellation must